Photo by Glen Carrie on Unsplash

 I could narrow it down just to Man United.
 But even then, I wondered how much data I needed to gather.
 All the players in the clubs' history, their stats, all the games?
 Even that seemed too big.

-What other interested to I have?
+What other interests do I have?
 Cars, I like cars.
-Could I gather information about one manufacturer and all the models that manufacture has created?
+Could I gather information about one manufacturer and all the models that the manufacture has created?
 Maybe.

 How about racing?
 Formula 1, perhaps?
 Is there any data on my favourite team in F1, McLaren?
 Hmm... this Wikipedia page is interesting.

 When I saw this page, I thought this could be perfect.
 I had all the races McLaren has taken part in and their result.